RyanMarcus/dirty-json/README.md

 A JSON parser that tries to handle non-conforming or otherwise invalid JSON.

-This is still under *heavy development*.
-Most notably, I need to make a lot of the internals of the parser asynchronous.
+I still need to make a lot of the internals of the parser asynchronous.

 You can play around with a demo here: [http://rmarcus.info/dirty-json/](http://rmarcus.info/dirty-json)